opensafely/documentation/docs/getting-started.md

        work computer;
      * you are not sure about whether your computer supports Docker, which OpenSAFELY uses;
-     * you want to try OpenSAFELY via a device other than a computer, e.g. a tablet.
+     * you want to try OpenSAFELY via a device other than a desktop or laptop computer, e.g. a tablet.

 2. *Install the required software to your own computer*.